GameWin221/Gemino/README.md

 # Gemino
-Designed to be a high performance gpu-driven rendering framework with real-world applications in mind (e.g. games).
+Designed to be a high performance gpu-driven rendering engine with dynamic applications in mind (such as games).

 It's also my passion project for learning and experimenting with new graphics programming concepts.